U.S. military to boost Philippines presence; China tells army to be prepared

-MANILA U.S. and Philippine officials are expected to agree on an increase in the number of U.S. military ships, aircraft and troops rotating through the Philippines, Filipino officials said, as tensions simmer with China over its maritime claims.
+MANILA U.S. and Philippine officials agreed on Wednesday on an increase in the number of U.S. military ships, aircraft and troops rotating through the Philippines, Filipino officials said, as tension simmers with China over its maritime claims.

 Though he made no direct reference to the territorial disputes, new Chinese Communist Party chief Xi Jinping urged his military to prepare for a struggle.
 He made the comments during his visit to a South China Sea fleet ship in southern Guangdong province, but did not name any potential aggressor.